Chai-Sutta-Bar/CSB-Content-Marketing-Website/Readme.md

     Here's a list of sections distributed to each interns to work on.

-    - Homepage Section : Aqib Ashraf  |
+    - Homepage Section : Aqib Ashraf  | Aishwary Rawal

+    - Services Section : Aditya Gupta | Bhavik Sojitra

+    - How we work Section : Ankur Tyagi | Abhishek Rawe

+    - About Us Section : Bhavesh Jha |  Ayush Garg

+    - Contact Us : Shivasai Prasam |  Aradhya

+    - Footer : dev-Ashwini | Cruze

+`Design should be Mobile Responsive`